bradgessler/has_default/README.markdown

       end
     end

+Maybe in our seed.rb file in Rails or when we startup our application for the first time, we specify the plans that we're going to sell.

     Plan.create(:name => 'Free', :default => true)
     Plan.create(:name => 'Medium')
     Plan.create(:name => 'High')

+Finally. somewhere in our application (maybe in AccountsController#new) we need to call Account#new and grab the plan.

     Account.new.plan.name # => 'Free'

+Down the road when we want to change the default plan that's assigned to an account, we just set default to true and has_default takes care of the rest.

     Plan.find_by_name('High').update_attribute(:default, true)
     Account.new.plan.name # => 'High'